google/proto-quic/src/base/numerics/README.md

 # `base/numerics`

-This directory contains a dependency-free, header-only library of templates providing well-defined semantics for safely handling a variety of numeric operations, including most common arithmetic operations and conversions.
+This directory contains a dependency-free, header-only library of templates providing well-defined semantics for safely and performantly handling a variety of numeric operations, including most common arithmetic operations and conversions.

 The public API is broken out into the following header files: